Vivioli87/memory-game/testing_readme.md

 The website was tested on the following devices:
 - desktop computer
 - Samsung Galaxy A70
-- Apple iPad

-The site has been tested on friend's devices also which include iphones however without overseeing the testing myself due to lockdown I have not included these in my testing document.
+The site has been tested on friend's devices also.
+These include:
+- Macbook pro
+- Samsung S8 / S21
+- iphone 7 / 11 / 12 / XR
+- Google3
+- Samsung tablet.

 I have tested other devices using the chrome developer tools including:
 - Moto G4